BoxCast Team • March 23, 2020

-Why we like it: Similar to the Roland V-1 HD, this portable switcher comes packed with 4 professional SDI inputs and outputs, along with 4 HDMI inputs, and a built-in audio mixer.
+Why we like it: Similar to the Roland V-1 HD, this portable switcher comes packed with four professional SDI inputs and outputs, along with four HDMI inputs, and a built-in audio mixer.
 This is a great switcher for the professional video producer looking for a more compact solution.

 Why we like it: The ATEM Television Studio Pro is an upgrade to the switcher above.
 It offers up to 8 video inputs (4 SDI and 4 HDMI).
 Everything you need to produce a polished, live production is available on the built-in front panel controls.
 This includes special effects, transitions, and audio mixing.
 It’s an affordable solution but sacrifices no quality and is comparable to production equipment that you may find in studios.